Available on: Enterprise plan

 Miro SCIM Provisioning can help you to provision and de-provision users to your Enterprise account, as well as to automatically distribute them across teams.
 Users or Groups from Azure Active Directory should be assigned to Miro SCIM Provisioner application to be automatically managed in Miro.
 To assign users and groups to the application, follow the steps below.

 We recommend provision users through assigning groups.
-In that case, when user is removed from all assigned groups in Azure AD, the same user will be removed from all teams in Miro.
+In that case, when user is removed from all assigned groups in Azure AD, the same user will be removed from all teams in Miro (note that they will still stay a member of the Enterprise account).
 To deactivate a user in your Enterprise account, deactivate them in Azure AD, which will send a corresponding request to Miro.
 To delete a user from Miro, use the Active Users page in Miro.

 - Choose Provisioning tab on the left.
 In the Settings section make sure the scope is set to the one you expect to be synced with Miro.
 We suggest using "Sync only assigned users and groups".

 - Choose User and groups tabs on the left panel, then click Add user:

 - On the Add assignment screen, choose Users and groups tab, then select users and groups from the list.
 NOTE: Miro SCIM API does not create new teams in Miro.
 Please see the SCIM features list here.

 - Assigned users and groups will appear in the list.

 When the initial set up is complete, switch Provisioning Status toggle to enable the provisioning.

 - Choose Provisioning tab on the left.